Alexiush/ML-Agents-Modular/README.md

 ## Roadmap
 * All types of trainers support
+* Common operations on tensors as nodes (like concatenation)
 * Better support of symbolic (dynamic) values and their binding
 * Optimization